Qualityy3/automationTest/README.md

 # automationTest
-this is the test project readme file
+This is the test project readme file